Early Career Framework

 • Attend a face-to-face induction conference.
 Both ECTs and mentors will receive training on all aspects of the programme and how it will support and develop expertise in Year 1

-• Undertake self-study.
-Each module requires a few hours of self-directed study, broken down into weekly bitesize sessions
+• Undertake self-study on the online learning platform, Brightspace.
+Each module requires a few hours of self-directed study, broken down into weekly bitesize sessions so ECTs can work at their own pace

-• Engage with weekly mentor meetings to agree development needs, receive rich feedback and have opportunities to practise with mentor
+• Engage with weekly mentor meetings to agree development needs, receive rich feedback and have opportunities to practise with mentor, using the Instructional Coaching model

 Additional CPD: Excellent Teaching in Special Schools is an optional module designed to provide further support for ECTs working in special schools or those in mainstream working with pupils with more complex needs.